 Having used powers of the generator 2 to encode the RS digits yielded a big payoff here.
 We were able to simplify the equation and remove the powers.

-It is important to highlight the module change.
+NOTE: the modulo changed from 11 to 10 in the last step.
 When we manipulate powers under modular arithmetic, their module is the Euler Totient.
 The totient of 11 is 10.
 When we transition from the exponential equation to the linear form 2b=6, we have to downgrade to modulo-10.
 (The example was not the best since the change of module didn't affect the result.)

-Unfortunately, since there is no discrete logarithm function in the spreadsheet, the mathematical way of correcting erros could not be implemented there.
+Unfortunately, since there is no discrete logarithm function in the spreadsheet, the mathematical way of correcting errors could not be implemented there.